GabrielSlima/blog/articles/oop-inheritance-composition-association.md

         if we're talking about desktops, the periferals are objects that part of this aggregation like the screen, the keyboard, mouse, headphones, printer and so on.
-        Of course we have minimum level of compatibility, maybe the computer is so old that it doesn't have USB port haha.
+        Of course we may have minimum level of compatibility, maybe the computer is so old that it doesn't have USB port haha.
     </p>